byExist/fluxgate/docs/en/circuit-breaker.md

         [!tripper]   └───────────┘
 ```

-### CLOSED {#state-closed}
+### CLOSED: The Normal State {#state-closed}

-**Normal operating state**
+This is the default operational state where all calls pass through to the protected service.
+The circuit breaker continuously monitors calls in the background.

-- All calls pass through to the actual service
+- **Operation**: Allows all calls.
-- Continuously monitors failure metrics
+- **Monitoring**: Tracks successes and failures.
-- Transitions to OPEN when Tripper condition is met
+- **Transition**: Trips to `OPEN` if the failure threshold defined by the `tripper` is met.

 ```python
 from fluxgate import CircuitBreaker